Milk Burfi

 4. Step 4:

-Stir and boil over moderate heat until the mixture bubbles up.
-Add sour cream.
+Stir and cook over moderate heat until the mixture bubbles, then add the sour cream.

 5. Step 5: